mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.2.2

+* Fixed issue where top control bar would sometimes not be uniform in color.
+* Fixed multiple issues with tray icon context menus showing incorrect items or duplicate items.
+* Performance improvements in resizing/moving windows.
+* Fixed crash when selecting a folder than clicking cancel.
+* Other minor fixes and internal component upgrades.

 ## 3.2.1

 * Fixed issue where HighDPI improvements in .NET 4.5.2 were not enabled.